Mafer1017/pizza-parlor/README.md

 myPizza.pizzaCost()
 - Expected Output: 20
 ---
-- Test:
+- Test: "It should add cost to the pizza depending on the number of toppings added."
-- Code:
+- Code: const myPizza = new Pizza("large", ["pepperoni", "pineapple"])
+myPizza.pizzaCost()
-- Expected Output:
+- Expected Output: 22
 ---

 ## License